1. Home

 Global warming is a gradual, long-term increase in the average temperature of Earth's atmosphere due to the greenhouse effect where gasses from various human activities, including the burning of fossil fuels, trap heat from solar radiation.

-While there are conflicting opinions on the topic, a majority of scientists worldwide agree that global warming is very real and, if left unaddressed, could result in devastating effects for humanity.
+A vast majority of scientists worldwide agree that global warming is very real and, if left unaddressed, could result in devastating effects for humanity.
 More than 99% of peer-reviewed scientific research acknowledges that humans are the major cause of this problem.

 Causes of Global Warming